heawon-yoon/anim-gaussian/README.md

 ```
   If the gaussian module fails to be installed in ubuntu.
 Take a look at this.
 This is a some problem I have met
-  1. we could not find ninja.
+  1. we could not find ninja or g++<br/>
-        sudo apt-get update
+        sudo apt-get update<br/>
+        sudo apt install build-essential<br/>
         sudo apt-get install ninja-build

-  2. No such file or directory: ‘:/usr/local/cuda-11.8/bin/nvcc.
+  2. No such file or directory: ‘:/usr/local/cuda-11.8/bin/nvcc.<br/>
-     Execute the command directly on the current command line
+     Execute the command directly on the current command line<br/>

-        export CUDA_HOME=/usr/local/cuda
+        export CUDA_HOME=/usr/local/cuda<br/>
         pip install submodules/diff-gaussian-rasterization

      window OS and other problem Please refer to this project about gaussians [Gaussian-Splatting](https://github.com/graphdeco-inria/gaussian-splatting)